qdrant/landing_page/qdrant-landing/content/documentation/how_to.md

 )
 ```

-To prefer throughput, you can set up qdrant to use as many cores as possible for processing multiple requests in parallel.
+To prefer throughput, you can set up Qdrant to use as many cores as possible for processing multiple requests in parallel.
 To do that, you can configure qdrant to use minimal number of segments, which is usually 2.
-Large segments benefit from size of the index and overall smaller number of vector comparisons required to find the nearest neighbors.
+Large segments benefit from the size of the index and overall smaller number of vector comparisons required to find the nearest neighbors.
 But at the same time require more time to build index.

 ```http